lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

 ------------------------------------

 Similarly to the :ref:`LSBQe <LSBQe>` and :ref:`AToL <AToL>`, an "English-generic" version of the AGT is made available.

+The generic versions that are currently visible are English and Welsh.
+If you wish to other generic versions visible, repeat the same steps as found under :ref:`making-generic-versions-visible`.

 Select the generic version of the AGT by selecting the “English – generic (United Kingdom)” version from the LSBQe version drop down list.

 .. figure:: figures/agt_loading_generic_version.png